sarodesara06/AI_Smart_Posture_Monitoring_System/README.md

 ## 📌 Project Overview

 The AI Smart Posture Monitoring System is a real-time computer vision application developed using Python, OpenCV, and MediaPipe.
-It monitors a user's sitting posture through a webcam, detects poor posture and close screen distance, provides live warnings, and offers an analysis mode for visualizing posture calculations.
+It monitors a user's sitting posture through a webcam, detects poor posture and close screen distance, provides live warnings, and includes an Analysis Mode to visualize posture calculations and pose landmarks.

+---

+## 🎯 Objectives

+- Detect poor sitting posture in real time.
+- Monitor the user's distance from the screen.
+- Alert users when unhealthy posture is detected.
+- Encourage healthy posture habits during prolonged computer use.

 ---